rihoneailabs/llmcall/README.md

 from llmcall import generate, generate_decision from pydantic import BaseModel

-# Basic generation
+# i.
+Basic generation
-response = generate("Write a story about...")
+response = generate("Write a story about a fictional holiday to the sun.")

-# Structured generation
+# ii.
+Structured generation
 class ResponseSchema(BaseModel):
     story: str
     tags: list[str]

-response: ResponseSchema = generate("Create a story...", output_schema=schema)
+response: ResponseSchema = generate("Create a rare story about the history of civilisation.", output_schema=schema)

-# Decision making
+# iii.
+Decision making
 decision = generate_decision(
-    "Should the character be good or evil?", options=["good", "evil"]
+    "Which is bigger?",
+    options=["apple", "berry", "pumpkin"]
 )
 ```